Dream of having the confidence to travel solo?

 Read my book Get Lost to find out how!

 Greetings, Internet Stranger and welcome to 24 hours in Lisbon!
 Lisbon, Portugal is famous for many things: egg custard tarts, being the capital of Portugal, terrible earthquakes, fado music, a very unusual form of architecture, cherry booze, and Vasco de Gama.
 These are all lovely things, with maybe one or two exceptions, but my favorite thing about 24 hours in Lisbon is what a gorgeous city it is to explore on foot.

-My three favorite things to do while traveling are eating, visiting museums, and wandering around aimlessly looking for stray cats.
+I’ve often said that the three best things to do while traveling are eating, visiting museums, and wandering around aimlessly looking for stray cats.
 Today we do all three and more.
 Come, let us pussyfoot our way through 24 hours in Lisbon!

 24 Hours in Lisbon

 Now, I wish I knew where you lived, Internet Stranger, because I could send you some stray Lisbonese cats of your very own.
 But sadly, I do not, and so I can’t tell you exactly how to get from your home to this 24 hours in Lisbon.

 But I can tell you that I used a lovely airplane to get from my hometown NYC to Lisbon, and I recommend Expedia for the best way to find the cheapest flight to Lisbon at the best time of day.
 It was pretty easy to find a direct flight from NYC to Lisbon, but if you don’t live on the East Coast, it might be trickier.